wedesoft/www.wedesoft.de/_posts/2022-02-08-tuxedo-aura-15-debian-11.md

 Finally doing parallelized builds on many cores requires more memory.

 Note that there also is the [Tuxedo Pulse 15 Gen1][24] which comes with a 8 core 16 threads AMD Ryzen 7 4800H.
+Also the [Tuxedo Aura 15 Gen2][32] is due to arrive in April and also comes with 16 threads.

 [Here][19] is an in-depth review in German language (and [here][17] is a shorter review).
 Also there is a Youtube video review in English below: